Serapieum-of-alex/Hapi/README.md

 Hapi - Hydrological library for Python
 =====================================================================
-**Hapi** is a Python package providing fast and flexible, way to build Hydrological models with different spatial representations (lumped, semidistributed and conceptual distributed) using HBV96.
+**Hapi** is a Python package providing fast and flexible way to build Hydrological models with different spatial representations (lumped, semidistributed and conceptual distributed) using HBV96.
 The package is very flexible to an extent that it allows developers to change the structure of the defined conceptual model or to enter their own model, it contains two routing functions muskingum cunge, and MAXBAS triangular function.
 (all function has been tested and validated during a Master thesis at IHE-Delft April 2018 and the library is still under development)